Starbucks adding new protein lattes and cold foams this month. Here's what to know.

 The new menu items come as the company works to reignite sales after a revenue slowdown last year.
 Under CEO Brian Niccol, Starbucks has rolled out a "Back to Starbucks" plan to win back customers.

-The new drinks "will resonate with our customers," said Tressie Leiberman, Starbucks global chief brand officer, said in a company statement.
+The new drinks "will resonate with our customers," said Tressie Lieberman, Starbucks global chief brand officer, said in a company statement.

 Protein-laden drinks and foods are gaining in popularity for their perceived health benefits, such as helping build muscle and provide extra nutrition.
 The number of high protein drinks on the market jumped by 122% from 2020 to 2024, according to Innova Market Insights, a global market intelligence company.